 b.
-Program Design (40%)
+Project Design and Implementation (40%)

-For this section, the applicant should address the following items and then address the specific category requirements below.
+Page 16 of 32 O-BJA-2022-171041 For this section, the applicant should address the following items and then address the specific category requirements below.

-- Attach a plan that demonstrates how all individuals eligible for the veterans treatment court will have equivalent access to the program.
-This should include protocols for collecting and examining access and retention data. - Attach a plan that demonstrates the early identification of eligible veterans for referral to veterans treatment court.
-The plan may include coordination with a VJO and the use of VRSS. - Demonstrate that eligible VTC participants promptly enter the program following a determination of their eligibility.
-The applicant must also explain that people receive treatment services while incarcerated, if available, and begin VTC treatment services immediately upon release. - The VTC Discretionary Grant Program's authorizing statute requires participants to pay for treatment and restitution; however, it does not allow imposing a fee on a participant that would interfere with their rehabilitation.
-In the application, indicate how participants will be notified of the fee and include provisions for determining how these costs would not interfere with their rehabilitation or graduation. - Demonstrate that the veterans treatment court for which funds are being sought will not deny any eligible client access to the program because of their use of U.S. Food and Drug Administration-approved medications for the treatment of a substance use disorder.
-Please refer to the Program Description Specific Information section for additional information. - Discuss the applicant's commitment to admit and provide evidence-based interventions to participants with opioid and/or other substance use, including strategies for early assessment and entry into treatment to prevent overdose.
-Describe strategies to be used during this phase in particular to assess for risk of overdose and the need for critical access to treatment services to prevent overdose.

-- Describe the plan to provide treatment and services to reduce opioid, stimulant, and other substance use and misuse. - Describe the range of treatment modalities that will be provided to address substance use, mental health, and co-occurring disorder treatment and support needs of participants including those with a history of violence and PTSD and/or traumatic brain injury as a result of their military service. - If the applicant is seeking priority consideration for Priority 1(A), it should address in this section how the proposed project(s) will address issues related to racial equity and/or the removal of barriers to access and opportunity, and/or contribute to greater access to services, for communities that have been historically marginalized, underserved and adversely affected by inequality.
+- Attach a plan that demonstrates how all individuals eligible for the drug court program will have equivalent access to the program.
+This should include protocols for collecting and examining access and retention data. - Demonstrate that eligible drug court participants promptly enter the drug court program following a determination of their eligibility.
+The applicant must also explain that people receive treatment services while incarcerated, if available, and will begin drug court treatment services immediately upon release. - Attach a time task plan which outlines the key steps and is clearly tied to the program design outlined in this section. - The ADC Discretionary Grant Program authorizing statute requires participants to pay for treatment and restitution; however, it does not allow imposing a fee on a participant that would interfere with their rehabilitation.
+In the application, indicate how participants will be notified of the fee and include provisions for determining how these costs would not interfere with their rehabilitation or graduation. - Demonstrate that the drug court for which funds are being sought will not deny any eligible participant access to the program because of their use of U.S. Food and Drug Administration approved medications for the treatment of a substance use disorder as discussed under "Medication-assisted treatment." - Discuss the applicant's commitment to admit and provide evidence-based interventions to participants with opioid, stimulant, and other substance use disorder needs, including strategies for early assessment and entry into treatment to prevent overdose.
+Describe the strategies that will be used during this phase to assess for the risk of overdose, the need for critical access to treatment services, and how to prevent overdose. - If the applicant is seeking priority consideration for Priority 1(A), it should address in this section how the proposed project(s) will address issues related to racial equity and/or the removal of barriers to access and opportunity, and/or contribute to greater access to services, for communities that have been historically underserved, marginalized, and adversely affected by inequality.

-- For the planning phase, describe the activities the court will take to prepare for program implementation, to include the following: - Hire veterans treatment court staff. - Participate in the BJA drug court foundational training. - Assess existing community resources (resource mapping). - o Build relationships with community partners. - Describe steps the veterans treatment court will take during the 6-month planning phase to prepare for program implementation. - For the implementation phase, describe the drug court program, to include the following: - Referral, screening, and assessment process - Eligibility requirements - Structure of the drug court (pre-, post-, plea, etc.) - ° Length and phases of the program - Case management process

-- o Community supervision

-- Availability of evidence-based treatment services

-- Recovery support services delivery plan
+Category 1: Planning and Implementation Applicants

+For the planning phase, describe activities the court will take to prepare for program implementation, to include the following:

+- · Hire drug court staff - Participate in the BJA drug court foundational training - Assess existing community resource (resource mapping) - Build relationships with community partners

+For the implementation phase, describe the drug court program, to include the following:

+- Referral, screening, and assessment process

-- Judicial supervision
+- Eligibility requirements

+- Structure of the drug court (pre-, post-, plea, etc.)

+- · Length and phases of the program

+- Case management process
-- Process for randomized drug testing

-Incentives and sanctions: Demonstrate an understanding that relapse is a part of the substance use disorder recovery process and is taken into consideration in the development of incentives and sanctions.
-Describe how the applicant will employ strategies to ensure due process and to seek to reduce the potential for unintended harm in the application of incentives and sanctions.
+- Community supervision - · Availability of evidence-based treatment services - Recovery support services delivery plan - Judicial supervision - Process for randomized drug testing - Incentives and sanctions: Demonstrate an understanding that relapse is a part of the substance use disorder recovery process, and it is taken into consideration in the development of incentives and sanctions.
+Describe how the applicant will employ strategies to ensure due process and reduce the potential for unintended harm in the application of incentives and sanctions. - · Graduation requirements and expulsion criteria - Restitution costs and all fees required for program participation, including identifying how fees will be absorbed back into the program. - Include whether the program fees present a barrier to participation and the measures available to reduce or waive fees for indigent participants.